Dasyuris partheniata: Description

 The eggs of this species are yellowish-white in appearance, elliptical in shape and have hexagonal depressions on the surface.

 Larvae are coloured pale yellow-brown on their dorsal side and a dull ocherous shade on their lateral side.
 They have 16 legs and are extremely thin.
+Hudson described the larva of D. partheniata as follows:

+The length of the full-grown larva is about 1 1/8 inches.
+Very light brown; a narrow paler dorsal region, irregularly edged with black; light blackish-brown dorsal line, edged with black; pale ochreous subdorsal line, also edged with black, becoming creamy-yellow on posterior segments; dark brown lateral line, edged above with black; broad creamyyellow lateral line; short dark hairs; spiracles pale ochreous, finely ringed with black; sublateral surface pale cinnamon; ventral surface very pale; dark brown and pale grey ventral lines, slightly tinged with black.
+Head rather small, whitish, marked with brown.

+Hudson pointed out that there is considerable variation in depth of colouring of larvae specimens.
+In some specimens the subdorsal line continues to be ochreous on posterior segments; in others the dark brown lateral line is rather broad; the lateral line is also sometimes very pale yellow and some specimens are tinged grey green.

-The pupa is approximately 1 1/4cm long and is initially coloured pale yellow but darkens to golden then dark brown.
+The pupa is approximately 1 1/4 cm long and is initially coloured pale yellow but darkens to golden then dark brown.

 Hudson described the adults of the species as follows:

 The expansion of the wings is about 1 1/8 inches.
 The fore-wings are bright orange-yellow; the base is speckled with black and dull green scales; there is a rather indistinct band at about one-third; a broad wavy dark brown band a little beyond the middle, with a projection towards the termen, followed by a clear space and another broad irregular dark transverse band; the termen is broadly bordered with dark brown, which is often almost continuous with the last-named transverse band.
 The hind-wings are bright orange; there is a large speckled area near the base edged with a curved black line, followed by a clear space, and an interrupted dark brown transverse line considerably beyond the middle; the termen is rather narrowly edged with a dark brown line, wavy towards the base of the wing.
 The cilia of all the wings are yellow barred with black.

 Distribution

 D. partheniata is endemic to New Zealand.
-This species has occurred at Waiouru, the Tararua Range including at Mount Holdsworth, Wellington, Mount Arthur, Mount Hutt, Arthur's Pass National Park, Homer, Mount Cook, Dunedin, Lake Wakatipu, and at the Hump Ridge.
+It occurs from the southern parts of the North Island southwards.
+This species has been observed at Waiouru, the Tararua Range including at Mount Holdsworth, Wellington, Mount Arthur, Mount Hutt, Arthur's Pass National Park, Homer, Mount Cook, Dunedin, Lake Wakatipu, and at the Hump Ridge.
 The species can occur from sea level up to approximately 1500m in altitude.